woman excitedly indoor skydiving first time

 Is indoor skydiving worth it?
 Holy dachshund in a hot-dog bun, is it ever.

-On the surface, indoor skydiving might seem like a big investment for a relatively small amount of flight time, but the investment-to-reward ratio is strong with this one.
+How good is indoor skydiving, really?
+On the surface, indoor skydiving might seem like a big investment for a relatively small amount of flight time, BUT the return-on-investment is strong with this one.
 We know that statement is a little weak without the foundational facts, so y’know what?
-We took the time to lay ‘em all down in writing.
+We’ve laid ’em all down in writing for you to look back on when the apprehension starts to creep its way in.

 1. It’s Longer Than It Sounds.

-Two minutes’ flight time sounds like nothin’, right?
-You can burn ten times two minutes scrolling through a social feed and hardly notice it as it flies you by.
+A two minute flight time sounds like nothin’, right?
+You can burn 10 times two minutes scrolling through a social feed and hardly notice it as it flies you by!
 Two minutes in traffic?
 That’s more than half a pop song on the radio.
 Two minutes left on your Google Maps route?
 You’re almost there.

 But, of course, there’s another side to two minutes.

-When that two minutes is earth-shakingly novel and challenging and saturated with sensation, two minutes is a lot more than two minutes.
-Try spending two minutes making out with the person you’re crazy about whose Friend Zone you were sure you’d never escape.
+Try spending two minutes holding hands with the person you’re crazy about whose Friend Zone you were sure you’d never escape.
 Try spending two minutes cutting first tracks down the mountain on a powder day.
-Try spending two minutes singing the National Anthem at a stadium game.
+Try spending two minutes singing the National Anthem at a ball game.

-To tackle this perspective, let’s breakdown cost of doing a skydive in the sky vs. “indoor skydiving” (flying in the vertical wind tunnel) in terms of actual freefall time.
+Yes, and the cost actually makes tons of sense.
+To tackle this perspective, let’s break down the cost of doing a skydive in the sky vs. “indoor skydiving” (flying in the vertical wind tunnel) in terms of actual freefall time.
 Suffice it to say, this is a nice way to arrive at an aha moment.

-Also worth noting: It’s a family affair.
-If you’re looking for a memorable experience to share with family members of ages 3 to 100, tunnel flying is your huckleberry.
-What other activities can grandpa and the teenagers enjoy on totally equal footing?
+Worth noting too is that indoor skydiving is a family affair!
+If you’re looking for a memorable experience to share with family members of ages 3 and up, tunnel flying is your huckleberry.
+What other activities can grandpa and the teenagers enjoy on totally equal footing? *crickets*

 4. Skydivers Get A Serious Level-up.

 Consider: the average cost of a wedding in the United States is north of $26,000, but it only takes, like, five minutes to get married.
-Are you having the wedding just to get married?
-No–you’re having the wedding to bring together the family, to make ridiculous memories, to celebrate love, to get epic photos of yourself looking drop-dead fantastic and to imbibe entirely too much champagne.
+Are you having a wedding just to get married?
+No – you’re having a wedding to bring together the family, to make lifelong memories, to celebrate love, to get epic photos of yourself looking drop-dead fantastic, and to imbibe entirely too much champagne.

-It may seem like a stretch, but hold up: when you plunk down your credit card for an “indoor skydive,” you’re not just paying to lay your belly down on some wind.
-The experience is about expansion.
-It’s about making your relationship with human flight one based on intimate, personal experience.
+It may seem like a stretch, but hold up: when you plunk down your credit card for an indoor skydive, you’re not just paying to lay your belly down on some wind.
+What is indoor skydiving like?
+It’s a transcendent experience.
+It’s about expansion.
+It’s about making your relationship with human flight intimate and personal.
 It’s about challenging possibility.
 It’s about blowing a raspberry at gravity.
 It’s about getting inspired to try something completely out-of-the box.
 And if that ain’t worth it, what is?

 Andrew was my 8 & 10yr olds coach.
 They loved him & gave them an awesome first time experience.
 They will definitely be saving their money to go back.
 Loved the place & staff!